Back to Diseases & Conditions

 Other temporary disturbances sometimes associated with migraine aura include:

 Although no specific factors appear to increase the risk of migraine with aura, migraines in general seem to be more common in people with a family history of migraine.
-Migraines are also more common in women than in men.

 People who have migraine with aura are at a mildly increased risk of stroke.
+Depression, anxiety and sleep issues also are more common in people with migraine, including migraine with aura.

 Assessments might include: